Hoale2908/hoale2908.github.io/README.md

 Hello! 👋

 My name is Hoa Le.
 I live in Boston, MA.
 I am currently a financial consultant in Boston, Massachusetts.
-I'm also a Python enthusiast.

-I recently embarked on a new journey which I find very interesting and intellectural stimulating - Risk Management.
+I recently embarked on a new career journey - Risk Management - which I find very interesting and intellectural stimulating.
+Fortunately, I'm also a Python enthusiast and there are so many areas in Risk Management for me to put my Python skills into practice.

 Check out some of my personal projects below!

 -------